PRTG Manual: Alerts

-Before you set up a change trigger, make sure that the Trigger 'change' notification setting is enabled in the sensor's settings, otherwise the notification will never be sent.
+Before you set up a change trigger, make sure that you enable the Trigger 'change' notification setting in the sensor's settings, otherwise the notification is never sent.

-Save the trigger.
-You will now be notified when sensor values change.
+Click to save the change trigger.
+You are now notified when sensor values change.

-For more information on triggers, see section Sensor Notification Triggers Settings.
+For more information on notification triggers, see section Notification Triggers Settings.

-After you have set up alerts using limits or lookups, you can complement them with state-based triggers.
-On the Notification Triggers tab, hover over and select Add State Trigger from the menu to add a new trigger.
+After you have set up alerts via limits or lookups, you can complement them with state-based notification triggers.
+On the Notification Triggers tab, hover over and select Add State Trigger from the menu to add a new state trigger.

 If you want to receive alerts for more than one status, you have to add a state trigger for each status.

 A sensor's status can change for other reasons such as internal sensor alerts.
 If you configure state-based notification triggers, you are notified of these changes as well.

 Monitor and "Lookup" a SNMP String value